 In 2020 the international marine bunker fuel markets are in for a big change with IMO2020.
-For environmental concerns the International Maritime Organization will implement a new policy that limits the sulphur content of fuels burnt in maritime traffic.
+For environmental concerns, the International Maritime Organization will implement a new policy that limits the sulphur content of fuels burnt in maritime traffic.
 High sulphur fuel oil has been historically the most widely used fuel for maritime transport, but will most likely lose this position to low sulphur fuels such as marine gasoil or LSFO when the new regulation comes into force.

-As of January 1st 2020 the International Maritime Organization (IMO) requires all marine fuels to have a sulphur content of at most 0.5% of the total mass, down from the current maximum allowed 3.5%.
+As of January 1st 2020, the International Maritime Organization (IMO) requires all marine fuels to have a sulphur content of at most 0.5% of the total mass, down from the current maximum allowed 3.5%.
 With the exception of a few areas that already have special IMO requirements in place, the new IMO standard will hold globally.
 Traditionally the bunker fuel market has been a sink for refiners to unload their high sulphur refining resids into.
-In 2018 an average of seven million barrels of such heavy resids were produced every day, half of which was absorbed by ship bunkers.
+In 2018 an average of seven million barrels of such heavy resids were produced every day, half of which were absorbed by ship bunkers.
 But the global refining system is not yet equipped to produce such quantities of fuel oil at a sulphur level of 0.5%.
 The impact of this new regulation is therefore big as most vessels will have to abandon their current fuel oil consumption, therewith completely changing the market dynamics for existing marine fuels and creating opportunities for alternatives.

-An important decision for shipowners
+IMO2020: An important decision for shipowners

 The shipping industry faces an important decision for their fuel use under the IMO 2020 regulation, and several options exist for shipowners who need to replace their HSFO consumption.